Alpha’s author guests will sign books at the Greensburg Barnes & Noble during the workshop! Signings are open to the public. Details here.

 (Read what previous students have to say about the workshop.)

-2013 will be Alpha’s twelfth year.
+2014 will be Alpha’s thirteenth year.
 Previous attendees have placed in the Dell Magazines Award and Writers of the Future contests, and have sold stories to Clarkesworld, Strange Horizons, Fantasy Magazine, Daily Science Fiction, Cicada, Beneath Ceaseless Skies, Lady Churchill’s Rosebud Wristlet, Nature Futures, Pseudopod and more.
 (Read more about Alpha graduates’ publications and awards.)

-Workshop tuition is $1100 and includes all workshop-related costs, but does not include transportation to and from Pittsburgh or hotel/meals at Confluence.
+Workshop tuition is $1100 and includes all workshop-related costs, but does not include transportation to and from Pittsburgh.
 A limited pool of scholarship funding is available for students in need of financial aid.

 The workshop is small, with a maximum of 20 participants.
 Admission is based solely on the strength of the application story.